nass16/pwn-structs/README.md

-# pwn-structs => Structs, Offsets And More For CS2
+# pwn-structs => Offsets And More For CS2
 > raw, updated, and ready to paste.
-> patch: june 2025 // status: updated
+> patch: july 2025 // status: updated

 <pre>
       ,         ,